 Finally, what’s new in Assistive Technologies for 2019?

 Many new ATs are coming from the world of AI.
-We blogged last year about IBM’s Content Clarifier, that uses AI to help make complex language simpler.
-Microsoft’s Seeing AI – a talking camera app for bind people – is part of it’s $115m AI for Good programme.
+We blogged last year about IBM’s Content Clarifier, which uses AI to help make complex language simpler.
+Microsoft’s Seeing AI – a talking camera app for bind people – is part of its $115m AI for Good programme.
 And Google are planning to launch its Lookout app later this year to help narrate and guide visually impaired people around specific objects (for more, check out the BBC article The blind woman developing tech for the good of others).

 Apple also seem to be getting serious about AI.
 So with their track record of developing technologies that help people with disabilities, expect more from them in 2019 too.

 In the field of gaming, Microsoft’s Xbox Adaptive Controller has brought breakthroughs in accessibility for many gamers with disabilities.
 While the controller can be hacked for use on other consoles too, we’re hoping the likes of Sony and Nintendo will follow Microsoft’s lead.